twilio/twilio-go/rest/video/v1/docs/RoomsParticipantsSubscribedTracksApi.md

 > VideoV1RoomParticipantSubscribedTrack FetchRoomParticipantSubscribedTrack(ctx, RoomSidParticipantSidSid)

 Returns a single Track resource represented by `track_sid`.
 Note: This is one resource with the Video API that requires a SID, be Track Name on the subscriber side is not guaranteed to be unique.

+Returns a single Track resource represented by `track_sid`.
+Note: This is one resource with the Video API that requires a SID, be Track Name on the subscriber side is not guaranteed to be unique.